nicholasgabai/PersonalityQuiz_iOS/README.md

 After the player has finished the quiz, the app will display the results, along with a short description.
 The player should have some way to dismiss the results and return to the introduction screen so that another player can take the quiz.

-## Part Three—Create Questions and Answers
+## Part Three: Create Questions and Answers

 During the project planning phase, you considered three different question types: single-answer, multiple-answer, and ranged response.
 Now take some time to come up with your list of questions.